-BPH Specialists in Boca Raton, FL
+BPH Specialist in Boca Raton, FL

 The International Prostate Symptom Score (IPSS) questionnaire was developed to measure the severity of your BPH symptoms.
 Only your doctor can diagnose whether you have BPH and assess your individual condition.
 Take the quiz to learn more about your BPH condition today.

 Benign Prostatic Hyperplasia, or BPH, is a condition in which the prostate enlarges as men get older.
 BPH is a very common condition that affects over 42 million men in the US1 and over 660 million aging men worldwide.2.3 Over 40% of men in their 50s and over 70% of men in their 60s have BPH.2 While BPH is a benign condition and unrelated to prostate cancer, it can greatly affect a man’s quality of life.

 As the prostate enlarges, it presses on and blocks the urethra, causing bothersome urinary symptoms.
 If left untreated, BPH can lead to permanent bladder damage.4

 - Frequent need to urinate both day and night

 - Weak or slow urinary stream

 - A sense that you cannot completely empty your bladder